deepak-ghuge/create-tls-certificates/README.md

 2. docker build -t createtlscert

-3. docker run -it --rm -v `pwd`:/crt createtlscert <ip> <hostname>
+3. docker run -it --rm -v <full directory path on host>:/crt createtlscert <ip> <hostname>

-eg docker run -it --rm -v `pwd`:/crt createtlscert 192.168.122.1 ubiquity
+eg docker run -it --rm -v /tmp/crt:/crt createtlscert 192.168.122.1 ubiquity

-TLS certificates will be created and copied in the current working directory.
+TLS certificates will be created and copied in the specified directory i.e. in <full directory path on host>.
+Directory spefied in <full directory path on host> must exist on host.
-Certificates with same name will be overwritten.
+Certificates with same name will be overwritten if present in the specified directory.

 Note - Generating TLS certificate using this method is only meant for Test purpose.